-This environmental document will be circulated for public comments for a period of 60 days, beginning March 16, 2004 and ending May 14, 2004.
-Public hearings will be held on April 12, 14, and 19, 2004 at the locations noted below to take comments from interested parties and the public regarding the alternatives, impacts, and proposed mitigation measures.
-The times and locations of the public hearings will be announced in direct mailings, in display advertisements in local newspapers of general circulation in the SVRTC, and in the Federal Register.
-All substantive comments received in writing prior to the close of the public comment period or entered into the public record at the public hearings will have a written response in the Final EIS/EIR.
-Written comments should be sent to the individual identified on the title page of this document.
+The Draft EIS/EIR was circulated for public comments for a period of 60 days, beginning March 16, 2004 and ending May 14, 2004.
+Public hearings were held on April 12, 14, and 19, and May 10, 2004 at the locations noted below to take comments from interested parties and the public regarding the alternatives, impacts, and proposed mitigation measures.
+The times and locations of the public hearings were announced in direct mailings, in display advertisements in local newspapers of general circulation in the SVRTC, and in the Federal Register.
+All substantive comments received in writing prior to the close of the public comment period or entered into the public record at the public hearings include written responses in Volume II of the EIS/EIR.
 VTA and FTA will consider all of the public comments in concert with the information presented in this document prior to approval of a Preferred Investment Strategy/Locally Preferred Alternative for the SVRTC.

-The times and locations of the public hearings are:
+The times and locations of the public hearings were:

 Santa Clara Public Hearing April 12, 2004 6:00 - 8:00 p.m.
-Santa Clara Senior Center 1303 Fremont Street Santa Clara, CA San Jose Public Hearing April 14, 2004 6:00 - 8:00 p.m.
-First Methodist United Church 24 North 5th Street San Jose, CA Milpitas Public Hearing

-April 19, 2004

-6:00 - 8:00 p.m.

-Joseph Weller Elementary School

-345 Boulder Street
+Santa Clara Senior Center 1303 Fremont Street Santa Clara, CA San Jose Public Hearings April 14, 2004 and May 10, 2004 6:00 - 8:00 p.m.
+First Methodist United Church 24 North 5th Street San Jose, CA Milpitas Public Hearing April 19, 2004 6:00 - 8:00 p.m.
+Joseph Weller Elementary School 345 Boulder Street Milpitas, CA

-Milpitas, CA